 Ingredients (serves 4)

-- Peel and boil the potatoes until they are slightly overcooked.
+- To make this duck leg confit dish, first peel and boil the potatoes until they are slightly overcooked.
 Drain and shake them in the colander well until they become fluffy on the outside, but don’t break them.

 - Place the duck legs on one side of the roasting tray and on the other side the potatoes making sure they are coated with duck fat.